ZakMorrison2024/Network_Security_System-NSS-/README.md

 - This is just a fun project for no reason but to learn.
 - I plan on implementing this on a Raspberry Pi next to my hub 🙂

+## Installation:
+There is a small script at the first run that will install these packages automatically:

+### Required packages:
+- 'flask',  # Flask framework
+- scapy',  # Scapy library for packet manipulation
+- nmap',  # Python Nmap library for network scanning
+- 'requests',  # HTTP library for making requests
+- 'psutil',  # Library for system monitoring
+- 'matplotlib',  # Plotting library for charts
+- 'ipaddress',  # Library for dealing with IP addresses

+Requires `nmap` https://nmap.org/ and `npcap` https://npcap.com/

 ## TO USE:
 - run NSS.py
 - goto localhost:5000 in web-browser